bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.7.x (June 2016) =

+- Fixed message about mbstring required not being echo'ed.

 = 2.7.1 (June 2016) =

 - Added: Add shortcut to history in Admin bar for current site and in Network Admin Bar for each site where plugin is installed.
 Can be disabled using filters `simple_history/add_admin_bar_menu_item` and `simple_history/add_admin_bar_network_menu_item`.